dcfrancisco/personal-llm-documents/README.md

 ```

-### Certainly!
-Here's a `requirements.txt` file that includes the necessary dependencies for the code:
+### Here's a `requirements.txt` file that includes the necessary dependencies for the code:

 ```
 langchain